 Here we present our updated guide to all things Wacom, including the Cintiq Pro range, MobileStudio Pro, the Intuos with Bluetooth, and Intuos Pro.
 So which Wacom is for you?
 All will be revealed in our rundown below...

-Go for this if you frequently work in creative applications such as InDesign, Photoshop and QuarkXPress.
-Its the ideal tool for precision work on layouts and imagery, offering better resolution and sensitivity than the Intuos, as well as tilt recognition and ExpressKeys.
+Go for this if… you frequently work in creative applications such as InDesign or Photoshop.
+It’s the ideal tool for precision work on layouts and imagery, offering better resolution and sensitivity than the Intuos, as well as tilt recognition and ExpressKeys.

-First things first: users of the Intuos Pro Small tablet, we're sorry but there's no new version of your tablet.
-This selection of updates is only available for the medium and large tablets, however you can still buy the old version in small.
+First things first: users of the Intuos Pro Small tablet, we're sorry but this version hasn't been updated recently.
+This selection of updates is only available for the Medium and Large tablets, however you can still buy the old version in small.

 The tablets themselves are now just 8mm thick, managing to be slimmer and more compact than their predecessors while maintaining the same size active area.
 As usual, both models come with a Touch Ring, eight customisable ExpressKeys and on-pen slider switches so that you can have your favourite shortcuts right at your fingertips.
 The active area still features support multitouch gestures (don't worry, the palm rejection is still excellent).